 5. Planning for financial security

 We receive a lot of positive feedback from clients about our prudent handling of their pension assets during divorce.
 This is an area where we add real value and it has been proven time and again that investment in expert legal advice from a family law firm like ours which specialises in pensions and financial settlements can make a huge difference to the outcome.
 Read our previous article for more information about dividing pensions on divorce

-Seeking out expert financial advice can be particularly helpful for those who haven’t been financially independent before.
+Getting expert advice can be particularly helpful for those who haven’t been financially independent before.
 It’s important to recognise that your financial future needs to be secure right through to retirement and not just for the short to medium term.
-Our clients often tell us that they have found the input of a financial advisor to be particularly helpful in identifying their long term financial needs and priorities, both during and after the divorce process.
+Our clients often tell us that they have found the input of a financial adviser to be particularly helpful in identifying their long term financial needs and priorities, both during and after the divorce process.

 One of the other unpredictable factors about divorce and money is how the assets will be split.
 This can have a massive impact on the amount of wealth each person comes away with.
 Our article about the factors used to determine the division of assets and whether a 50-50 split is fair gives a good summary of the way financial settlements are negotiated.
 Again, an experienced divorce solicitor will go through this information with you in detail and will ideally help you reach an amicable and fair agreement that eliminates nasty surprises and uncertainty.

 Andrew Meehan is an experienced family lawyer specialising in complex divorces involving significant or hidden assets, as well as cases involving children.

 He is recommended for family law by both Chambers 2019 (York, Hull and surrounding regions) and the Legal 500 2018 (Leeds/West Yorkshire and North Yorkshire region).

 Everyone’s circumstances are different and this article is provided by way of general information only and must not be replied upon.
 If you require legal advice on a family law issue, please feel free to contact us by emailing email@example.com.